Lisa-Fink/Metronome/client/README.md

 ## Features

-- Create, save, edit, and delete custom drum patterns and metronomes
+- Drum machine with custom rhythm sequences for up to 4 instruments.
-- Metronome with adjustable tempo, subdivisions, time signatures, and practice mode
+- Metronome with adjustable sounds, tempos, subdivisions, time signatures, and a practice mode.
-- User authentication using Firebase
+- Ability to create, save, edit, and delete custom drum patterns and metronomes.
+- Share metronomes and drum machines by creating links using query parameters, and load them in using query parameters.

 ## Installation